 BetMGM Bonus Code SI1500 Offers $1,500 First Bet for Seattle vs New England

 The BetMGM bonus code SI1500 delivers a $1,500 First Bet for new users betting on Seattle vs New England.
-This welcome offer provides bonus bets back if your first wager loses, making it an ideal opportunity to bet on the Big Game.
-Current sportsbook promos like this one are available through Monday, Feb.
-2.
+This $1,500 First Bet returns your stake in bonus bets if your initial wager loses on Sunday's Big Game matchup.
+New bettors can explore sportsbook promos and claim this welcome offer through Friday, Feb.
+6.

 How the BetMGM bonus code SI1500 works for Seattle vs New England betting

-New BetMGM users can claim this generous welcome offer by using the BetMGM bonus code SI1500 when registering their account.
-The promotion allows you to place your first real money wager on any Seattle vs New England betting market, knowing you'll receive bonus bets back if the bet loses.
-Whether you're backing Seattle's physical approach or New England's structured game plan, this offer provides valuable protection for your initial wager.
+The BetMGM bonus code SI1500 provides new users with protection on their first real money wager up to $1,500.
+After registering and making a minimum $10 deposit, place your first bet on any Seattle vs New England market.
+If your wager wins, you keep your winnings and can withdraw them immediately.

-The BetMGM Sportsbook promo code SI1500 comes with specific terms that enhance its value.
-If you wager $50 or more and lose, you'll receive five separate bonus bets, each worth 20% of your original stake.
-For example, a losing $1,000 bet on Seattle to win would return five $200 bonus bets, totaling the full $1,000 back in bonus credits.
+If your first bet loses, BetMGM returns your entire stake in bonus bets up to $1,500.
+For wagers over $50, you receive five bonus bets worth 20% of your original stake each.
+For example, a losing $1,000 bet on Seattle to win would return five $200 bonus bets totaling $1,000.
+Wagers under $50 receive one bonus bet equal to your stake.

 - Minimum $10 deposit required to activate the offer.